mattpolzin/swift-test-codecov/README.md

 ### Tool

 ```
-swift-test-codecov <codecov-filepath> [--metric <metric>] [--minimum <minimum-coverage>] [--table] [--dependencies]
+swift-test-codecov <codecov-filepath> [--metric <metric>] [--minimum <minimum-coverage>] [--table] [--sort <sort>] [--dependencies]

 ARGUMENTS:
   <codecov-filepath>      the location of the JSON file output by `swift test --enable-code-coverage`.
         You will find this in the build directory.

-        For example, if you've just performed a debug build, the file will be located at `./.build/debug/codecov/<package-name>.json`.
+        For example, if you've just performed a debug build, the file will be located at
+        `./.build/debug/codecov/<package-name>.json`.

 OPTIONS:
   -m, --metric <metric>   The metric over which to aggregate.
-One of ["lines", "functions", "instantiations"] (default: lines)
+One of lines, functions, instantiations (default: lines)
   -v, --minimum <minimum-coverage>
                           The minimum coverage allowed.
 A value between 0 and 100.
-Coverage below the minimum will result in exit code 1. (default: 0)
+Coverage below the minimum will result in
+                          exit code 1. (default: 0)
   -t, --table             Prints an ascii table of coverage numbers.
+  -s, --sort <sort>       Set the sort order for the coverage table.
+One of filename, +cov, -cov (default: filename)
   -d, --dependencies      Include dependencies in code coverage calculation.
   -h, --help              Show help information.
 ```